Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-There are five daily newspapers that each have a circulation of approximately 250,000, but most of the country depends on privately-owned television and radio networks for the news.
+While there are five daily newspapers, each with an estimated circulation of 250,000, most of the country depends on privately owned television and radio networks for the news.
 Limited resources prevent many media outlets from producing to their full capacity, and self-censorship is often exercised to avoid offending media owners, editors, and government officials.
-There were no reported government restrictions on the internet in 2006, and access has grown by more than 1,000 percent in the last five years to just under 10 percent of the population.
+Threats to economic viability are exacerbated by the government’s refusal to place advertising in outlets viewed as unsympathetic to the administration, including Co Latino, a newspaper run by a cooperative of journalists.
+There were no reported government restrictions on the internet; however, less than 10 percent of the population was able to access this medium in 2007.